The Network aims to:

-That's why we in BT, along with our partners from across the ICT sector, have launched the Tommy Flowers Institute.
-The Institute brings the ICT industry and UK academia together to produce the research leaders of the future.
+That's why we in BT, along with our partners from across the ICT sector, have launched the Tommy Flowers Network.
+The Network brings the ICT industry and UK academia together to produce the research leaders of the future.
 These researchers will be equipped to take on the complex challenges facing the ICT sector and help our nation to enrich its world-leading knowledge economy.

 If you want to make the most from collaborative technological research and really understand the ICT industry's challenges then you need look no further than the Tommy Flowers Institute.
 Join us and make amazing things happen or contact us on firstname.lastname@example.org